What exactly is an employment contract?

 Don’t just accept the bare minimum.
 Instead, find what is most important to you and see if there is some leeway with what you are signing.

-Hummingbird Lawyers can sit down with you and make sure that you are prepared to move forward and sign your employment contract.
+An employment lawyer can sit down with you and make sure that you are prepared to move forward and sign your employment contract.